-What is a drone and how do drones work is answered here in very easy to understand language.
-Drone technology is constantly evolving as new innovation and big investment is bringing more advanced drones to the market every few months.
+What is a drone and how do drones work is answered here in this easy to understand article.
+UAV drone technology is constantly evolving as new innovation and big investment are bringing more advanced drones to the market every few months.

-In this article, I will discuss UAV technology on one of the most popular drones on the market which has plenty of top drone technology.
-Most drones will have very similar systems incorporated.
+Below, we discuss UAV technology on the most popular drones on the market, which have all the latest drone technology.
+Most UAV drones will have very similar systems incorporated.

-Unmanned aerial vehicle technology and science in the widest aspect covers everything from the aerodynamics of the drone, materials in the manufacture of the physical UAV, to the circuit boards, chipset and software which are the brains of the drone.
+Unmanned aerial vehicle technology covers everything from the aerodynamics of the drone, materials in the manufacture of the physical UAV, to the circuit boards, chipset and software, which are the brains of the drone.

 How Drones Work

 The nose of the unmanned aerial vehicle is where all the sensors and navigational systems are present.
-The rest of the body is complete innovation since there is no loss for space to accommodate humans and also light weight.
-The engineering materials used to build the drone are highly complex composites which can absorb vibration which decreases the noise produced.
+The rest of the body is full of drone technology systems since there is no space required to accommodate humans.

 Radar Positioning & Return Home